handshake-org/hs-miner/README.md

 # hs-miner

-CUDA-capable POW miner for Handshake.
+CUDA and OpenCL capable POW miner for Handshake.

 ## Usage